Just-in-Time (JIT) vs. Just-in-Case (JIC) - Inventory Strategies in the Business Environment

 – Inventory levels are minimized to meet customer demand and reduce costs.

-– Quick response to market fluctuations possible.
+– Rapid response to market fluctuations is possible.

-– Minimize waste by reducing unnecessary inventory.
+– Waste is minimized by reducing unnecessary inventory.

 🔒 JIC: